chrisclarke01/ultimate-lineup-picker/README.md

 - [X] Create a frontend prototype that contains a basic splash page, detailing what the project is
 - [X] Add a prototype input to the front page that can intake n players and persist the data
 - [X] Create a Python script that can intake n players
-- [ ] Add ability to automatically check the position, team, and upcoming opponent of each entered player
+- [X] Allow input differentiation between players and D/STs
-- [ ] Associate estimated player stats with each player in a fantasy context (ie, quarterbacks have passing yds associated, receivers have receiving yds, etc)
+- [X] Correctly grab relevant fantasy stats for D/STs
-- [ ] Write algorithm to translate estimated player stats into projected fantasy football points
+- [X] Write algorithm to translate estimated player stats into projected fantasy football points
 - [ ] Improve algorithm to return ideal starting lineup based on predetermined team size and player amount
 - [ ] Update frontend to send input players to the input of the Python script
 - [ ] Update Python script to return ideal lineup to the frontend